 Philip is a global speaker, having provided keynotes and workshops in London, Moscow, Sao Paulo, Istanbul, Amsterdam and more.

 Prior, he was the Managing Partner of FREE DMC, an influencer marketing agency that specialized in integrated marketing strategy, digital content creation, and experiential events.
-In his roles with FREE DMC, Philip created strategic experiential campaigns for Jaguar, Sprite, Remy Martin, Belvedere Vodka and others.
+In his roles with FREE DMC, Phil created strategic experiential campaigns for Jaguar, Sprite, Remy Martin, Belvedere Vodka and others.

 Philip is born and bred in what he terms “Real Brooklyn” but travels extensively wherever the wind takes him.
 He is completing his first book titled No Shortcuts!
-The Revolutionaries Guide to The Future.
+The Revolutionaries Guide To The Future.